Advertisement

 A tense derby is being played in Sofia.Profimedia/Flashscore

 Sofia rivals CSKA and Levski are the most successful Bulgarian clubs in history.
-CSKA have 31 trophies in its display case for winning the league and 21 for triumphing in the domestic cup, while Levski have been champions on 26 occasions and achieved the same number of cup victories.
-The two giants from the capital thus have 52 major Bulgarian trophies to their credit.
+CSKA have 31 trophies in their display case for winning the league and 21 for triumphing in the domestic cup, while Levski have been league champions on 26 occasions with 27 cup victories.
+The two giants from the capital thus each have over 50 major Bulgarian trophies to their credit.
 While Ludogorets Razgrad has dominated local football for the past decade, the Sofia derby still enjoys a privileged status in the country that goes far beyond sport.

 The old Sofia derby